ibm-cloud-docs/sell/software-get-start.md

     * OVA images deployed on VMware Solutions Dedicated - vCenter Server
     * Virtual server images with Terraform deployed on VPC infrastructure
     * Custom virtual server images deployed on VPC infrastructure

+       Onboarding Virtual Server Images for VPC with {{site.data.keyword.IBMz}} deployment support is available in private catalogs.
+The onboarding experience for {{site.data.keyword.IBMz_notm}}-supported Virtual Server Images is the same as how you onboard other Virtual Server Images in your private catalog.
+       {: note}

     * Operators with a TGZ file from GitHub or GitLab repositories
     * Operator bundles from Red Hat OpenShift registries